The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Multiple Knapsacks

 \section{Multiple Knapsacks}

 In this section we generalize our results to multiple knapsacks.
-We define the problem here, then in Section~\ref{sec:multipleALG} we introduce the $0.214$ competitive algorithm, and in Section~\ref{sec:multipleUB} we introduce the impossibility result for a $0.461$ competitive algorithm.
+We define the problem here, then in Section~\ref{sec:multipleALG} we introduce the $0.2142$-competitive algorithm, and in Section~\ref{sec:multipleUB} we introduce the impossibility result that no algorithm can yield more than $0.4605$-competitiveness.

 We manage $N$ divisible knapsacks indexed as $j \in [N]$, each having size $B_{j}, \forall j\in[N]$.
-In each period of time, one item $t \in [T]$ arrives with an associated vector of $N$ sizes $(s_{t1}, s_{t2},...,s_{tN}) \in (0,1]^N$.
+In each period of time, one item $t \in [T]$ arrives with an associated vector of $N$ sizes $(s_{t1}, s_{t2},...,s_{tN}) \in \bR_{+}^N$.
 The sizes are revealed upon arrival, and each item must immediately be either entirely accepted by one knapsack, in which case $s_{tj}$ amount is filled up in knapsack $j$, or entirely rejected (there is no partial fulfillment).
 The objective is to maximize the sum of sizes of accepted items from all knapsacks, i.e. maximize the space in the knapsacks filled.
+Below we explain how to capture Example~\ref{exa:Cocoa} using our multi-knapsack model.

+\begin{example}[Cocoa distribution continued] Let $A_j$ denote the initial amount of specification $j$.
+Each specification $j$ has a fixed market price $p_j$ per unit.
+Request $t$ from downstream retailers arrive in sequence, which can be satisfied by a given amount $a_{tj}$ of each specification $j$.
+The manufacturer chooses at most one specification with sufficient amount remaining to satisfy the request, noting that mixing specifications is disallowed.
+The objective is to maximize the revenue at the end of the horizon, which equals the sum across specifications of amount sold times unit price $p_j$.
+To capture this using our model, we set $B_j = A_j p_j$, and $s_{tj} = a_{tj} p_j$. \end{example}

 We compare the algorithm's performance relative to the space filled by an optimal offline packing, who knows the entire sequence of items in advance.
-This generalization can be seen as a modification of the AdWords budgeted allocation problem as in \citet{mehta2005adwords}, where we do not allow the partial allocation of any queries that go over budget.
+This generalization can be seen as a modification of the AdWords budget allocation problem as in \citet{mehta2005adwords}, where we do not allow the partial allocation of any queries that go over budget.

-\subsection{A 0.214 Competitive Algorithm}
+\subsection{A 0.2142-Competitive Algorithm}